Huntington station (Baltimore and Ohio Railroad)

-Huntington station is a historic railroad depot located at Huntington, Cabell County, West Virginia.
+Huntington station, also known as Heritage Station, is a historic railroad depot located at Huntington, Cabell County, West Virginia.

+History

 It was built in 1887, by the Huntington and Big Sandy Railroad, later the Baltimore and Ohio Railroad.
 The former passenger station is two stories and constructed of brick with a slate roof and two chimneys.
 The former baggage section to the east is one story.
 The front facade of the former passenger station features a bay window extending from the basement to the roof and dividing it into two sections.
 At the rear of the passenger station is the former freighthouse.
 The freighthouse is a brick building with a slate roof completed in 1890, and expanded in 1897, 1911, and 1916.